benjamminf/warpjs/README.md

 Applies a transformation (or array of transformers) to all points on the SVG.
 This method accepts a function for transforming the points in the SVG.
 The function will be passed a single argument – a coordinate array, with the first two indices containing the `x` and `y` values of that point.
 The function must return a coordinate array with at least two values, but it may also return more.
 If more values are returned than what was supplied, then that vector will be extended with those new values, and subsequent calls to `transform()` will supply these new values.

 #### Parameters
-- `transformer` Function that returns an array of numbers representing the new coordinate
+- `transformer | [transformer...]` Function that returns an array of numbers representing the new coordinate

-### `interpolate(threshold)`
+### `interpolate(threshold[, transformer | [transformer...]])`
 Intepolates the paths in the SVG with additional points for higher fidelity transformations.
 It divides each path segment into smaller segments until the size of those segments exceeds the threshold.
 Extended coordinates (see `transform()`) will have all values interpolated – not just the `x` and `y` pairs.

+If a transformer is supplied, it performs interpolation but uses a transformed version of that SVG to determine how the paths are interpolated.
+This is used to ensure that before transformation there will be enough points to work with.
+It helps prevent cases where quality is lost by the transformer dramatically altering the coordinates.

 #### Parameters
 - `threshold` The length in which segments will stop interpolation
+- `transformer | [transformer...]` Optional transformer to be used as a reference for interpolation

 #### Returns
 `boolean` Whether the method interpolated at least one segment

-### `extrapolate(threshold)`
+### `extrapolate(threshold[, transformer | [transformer...]])`
 Joins path segments together if combining them results in their size being less than or equal to the threshold.
 Used for improving performance by reducing the number of points in the SVG.
 It's a lossy algorithm, so expect some quality loss when using.

-#### Parameters
-- `threshold` The length in which segments will stop extrapolation

-#### Returns
-`boolean` Whether the method extrapolated at least one segment pair

-### `preInterpolate(transformer, threshold)`
-Performs interpolation on the current SVG, but uses a transformed version of that SVG to determine how the paths are interpolated.
-This method is used to ensure that before transformation there will be enough points to work with.
-It helps prevent cases where quality is lost by the transformer dramatically altering the coordinates.

-#### Parameters
-- `transformer` The transformation function to be used as a reference for interpolation
-- `threshold` The length in which segments will stop interpolation

-#### Returns
-`boolean` Whether the method interpolated at least one segment

-### `preExtrapolate(transformer, threshold)`
-Performs extrapolation on the current SVG, but uses a transformed version of that SVG to determine how the paths are extrapolated.
+If a transformer is supplied, it performs extrapolation but uses a transformed version of that SVG to determine how the paths are extrapolated.
 This method is used to ensure that before transformation the right segments are joined to minimize quality loss after transformation.

 #### Parameters
-- `transformer` The transformation function to be used as a reference for extrapolation
 - `threshold` The length in which segments will stop extrapolation
+- `transformer | [transformer...]` Optional transformer to be used as a reference for extrapolating

 #### Returns
 `boolean` Whether the method extrapolated at least one segment pair